Department of Undergraduate Theology

 Prerequisite: WJST-345

-WJST-P444 Ht Investigations 3 Credits
+WJST-P444 HT Investigations 3 Credits

 Topics examined will include understanding investigations, how they can impact human trafficking efforts, protection and invterviewing of victims, how investigations inform effective prosecution of cases and policies regarding investigating human trafficking situations.